wednesday-solutions/hapi-swagger/usageguide.md

 -   404 -> `Not Found`
 -   204 -> `No Content`

 Basically, Swagger requires a `description` for each response, and by taking the default description we can overcome this requirement.
-Setting `response.status.204` to `undefined` will allow **hapi-swagger** to pass-through the description of `No Content` to the swagger definition.
+Setting `response.status.204` to `undefined` will allow **hapi-swaggerui** to pass-through the description of `No Content` to the swagger definition.

-However, if one wishes to provide a custom `description`, then hapi-swagger offers the `plugins.hapi-swager.responses` option in which response objects specify a `description` key which allows this.
+However, if one wishes to provide a custom `description`, then hapi-swaggerui offers the `plugins.hapi-swager.responses` option in which response objects specify a `description` key which allows this.
 With this option, the `description` is required, the `schema` is optional, and unlike `response.status` option above, the schema object does not validate the API response.

 In the following example, the `Reason` box in Swagger-UI will show the following descriptions: